mahammedzkhan/comicbookangular/README.md

 # comicbooks

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0 and am using the [Marvel API](https://developer.marvel.com/) to fetch my data.

 ## Build & development